HOME

 minefumi

 Thank you for your super fast edition.
-I am glad to learn it’s better to say “ these colors.”
+I leaned it’s correct to say “on the internet.”

 ★★★★★